 Because each situation is unique, you should begin by seeking qualified legal guidance.
 Our attorney can take a close look at your situation.
 We will walk you through the process and let you know what to expect, helping you avoid the stress and uncertainty of tackling such an important matter on your own.

-For a free phone consultation, please call our office at 954-416-2926 or toll free at 877-864-5417.
+For a phone consultation, please call our office at 954-416-2926 or toll at 877-864-5417.
 You can also send us an email.
 Based in South Florida, our lawyer handles green cards and other immigration issues across the country.

 Hablamos español | μιλάμε ελληνικά